IMPORTANT ANNOUNCEMENT - For information about the Biden-Harris Student Debt Relief Plan and Income Driven Repayment (IDR) CLICK HERE.

 VSAC HIGHER EDUCATION FACT SHEETS FOR VERMONT COUNTIES

-Download our higher education fact sheets for Vermont counties, FY2016, to learn more about county-specific research trends—and to see how we’re impacting students across the state:
+Download VSAC By the Numbers and our higher education fact sheets for Vermont counties, FY2021, to learn more about county-specific research trends—and to see how we’re helping students across the state:

 Addison County (PDF)